shaundai/shaundaiblog/content/blog/current-company-career-switch/index.md

 I started a sales role at [SalesLoft](https://www.salesloft.com) when I moved to Atlanta, 11 years into a successful career in sales.
 At the time, I had exactly 0 years of professional experience as a developer.
 Software engineering was something that I said I wish I could do “if I could go back.”
 Realistically, though, I wasn't sure that making a full career switch was possible or even was something that I wanted to do.

-Fast forward to July 2019, when I decided that committed to *really* learning JavaScript with the intention of eventually building the skills to make a career switch.
+Fast forward to July 2019, when I committed to *really* learning JavaScript with the intention of eventually building the skills to make a career switch.
 A little over a year later, I accepted an offer as a Junior UI Engineer at my [current company](https://www.salesloft.com).
 This advice is for anyone looking to make a similar switch to engineering.
 Whether you’re coming from a non-technical or technical role, here are some tips to getting there without leaving your current company.

 Get right to the tips:
 Find a Mentor